alex-esc/posts/_posts/2019-05-21-low-internet-comment-diet.md

 As of lately I have been feeling very Zen about my internet comment habits.
 In the past my commenting diet was comprised of YouTube, Facebook & Reddit and after leaving behind the wormhole that is Facebook and adopting a new work-flow for watching YouTube videos my comment anxiety has dropped massively.

 But the elephant in the room remained: Reddit, and *boy oh boy* how much as our relationship changed.
-First in our honeymoon I subscribed to all the subreddits, scrolled down the comments and replayed with memes and joy.
+First in our honeymoon I subscribed to all the subreddits, scrolled down the comments and replied with memes and joy.
 Now that the dust has settled I see through the toxicity.

 For every well thought out *change my view* post there's a hundred reactionary hate mobs going after [Tati or whoever the internet has decided needs to burn][1].